 Using the Integrated List of Requirements each team evaluates corresponding (values of characteristics of) properties and behaviours of the "Existing Company Product" (maybe its "thought" representative if any), and evaluates its current (engineering & industrial) design competitiveness by comparing it with at least one "competitive product" (using the weighted point method).
-Based on these evaluations a simplified SWOT analysis is performed, and decisions about strategic (engineering & industrial design) priorities and possible risks for the design project are specified.
+Based on these evaluations a simplified SWOT analysis is performed, and decisions about strategic (engineering & industrial)

+design) priorities and possible risks for the design project are specified.
 Because of time restraints, more complex business criteria are not considered in these students' projects, nevertheless they are roughly outlined, and can be included in real projects.

-A SW programme in MS Excel has been developed to support these specifications and evaluations (Figure 5 - Part 1) including on-line graphs for simplification of the mentioned decisions (Figure 5 - Part 2).
+A SW programme in MS Excel has been developed to support these specifications and evaluations (Figure 4 - Part 1) including on-line graphs for simplification of the mentioned decisions (Figure 4 - Part 2).

-Based on these analyses and the recommended standard/outlined procedural path in the "EDS knowledge map" (which is described in the following paragraphs) each team then establishes a rough schedule for their integrated engineering & industrial design work for the project as a whole (Figure 6).
+Based on these analyses and the recommended standard/outlined procedural path in the "EDS knowledge map" [Eder&Hosnedl 2007] each team then establishes a rough schedule for their integrated engineering & industrial design work for the project as a whole.